Wire-Network/wire-docs/docs/api-reference/wire-cdt/features/return_values_from_actions.md

 ## Overview

-An Antelope blockchain with the `ACTION_RETURN_VALUE` protocol feature activated enables you to return any value from any action.
+A Wire blockchain with the `ACTION_RETURN_VALUE` protocol feature activated enables you to return any value from any action.
 This new feature facilitates easier smart contract implementation debugging, and better messaging between a smart contract and its clients.
 From now on the clients of a smart contract are able to use the value returned by an action, no more string parsing on the client side and no more print statements in the smart contract implementation.

 ## Concept